 The most annoying aspect of this optimized algorithm is that we need to know in advance the names of the Chain Records.
 This may be acceptable for a single chain of 3, but probably not for long chains that were our initial motivation for improved performance.

 One possible option to guess Chain Records names is to rely on the chains naming conventions.
 By convention, Chain Records are named 0#<RIC root>, 1#<RIC root>, 2#<RIC root>… , n#<RIC root> and tiles are named <RIC root>, 1#<RIC root>, 2#<RIC root>… , n#<RIC root>.
 So, once we have the name of the chain (or the tile), it’s easy to guess the names of the subsequent Chain Records.
 The only things we don’t know are the number of these records and whether the chain structure follows the sequential naming convention or not.
 But we could try to request the “guessed” Chain Records , let's say by packets of 10, and see what happens.
 If we receive "Record Not Found" error statuses for some of them then we know that we exceeded the size of the chain, but we can build the chain with the valid elements we’ve got.
 If we do not receive any wrong status, then we can continue to guess 10 new elements, etc. In any case, we must verify that the chain structure complies with our guessed structure and partially fallback to the sequential algorithm when needed.

 This optimized algorithm is more complicated than the general algorithm, of course, but it is the way to go to for better performance.

-In my next article Decoding chains - Part 2 I present a java example application, a resusable toolkit and a command line tool that demonstrate the different concepts explained here.
+In my next article Simple Chain Objects for EMA - Part 2 I present a reusable example java library, an example application and a command line tool that demonstrate the different concepts explained here.
 These applications are based on the Java edition of the Elektron Message API.
 They are available in Github and should give you very good indications and be helpful for an implementation in your own applications.